Kirkhammetz/StaticStrap/README.md

     + _src/less_ LESS container, main.less gets compiled and minified in root/css/main.min.css
 - _src/statics_
     + static/images: images that get copyed in the root/images
-    + static/**: you can place here all you reference/psd/whatsoever
+    + static/fonts: place your fonts here

 Vendors are declared and concatenated in js/vendors.min.js & css/vendors.min.css.
 You can add the link to the vendors you need to concatenate in you _static\_data.json_ file.